MockbaTheBorg/RunCPM/readme.md

 https://www.adafruit.com/product/4064<br>
 https://github.com/SmartArduino/SZDOITWiKi/wiki/ESP8266---ESPduino-32<br>

-I have seen comments of people being able to run it on the Nucleo F401re, Nucleo F411 and a japanese board called GR-SAKURA.
+I have seen reports of people being able to run it on the Nucleo F401re, Nucleo F411 and a japanese board called GR-SAKURA.
+It was also successfully built and ran on the Kindle Keyboard 3G.

 ## Extra software needed